-Monastery was founded in 8th century by the great female practitioner Khandro Tashi Khidren of Chhagkhar who was only the consort of Guru Rinpoche from Bhutan.
+The main monastery was founded in the 8th century by the great female practitioner Khandro Tashi Khidren of Chhagkhar who was only the consort of Guru Rinpoche from Bhutan.

-The monastery is the custodian of one of the most highly regarded religious treasures, a wall painting of Zhitro Lhatsog (a mandala of wrathful and calm form deity) from last 8thcentury, a spoken Buddha statue and treasure bell of Terton Sherab Mebar.
+The monastery is the custodian of one of the most highly regarded religious treasures, a wall painting of Zhitro Lhatsog (a mandala of wrathful and calm form deity) from 8th century, a spoken Buddha statue and treasure bell of Terton Sherab Mebar.

 In late 2009, the people of Samcholing and Rephel community made a request to Khedrup Rinpoche to take over the monastery and made a request to the Royal Government of Bhutan to offer the monastery to Rinpoche.
 Rinpoche accepted the request and renamed the monastery as Sangchen Ogyen Tsuklag.
 Today the monastery is home to 20 monks, 2 teachers and a Khenpo.
 The monastery is mainly transmitting the glorious Longchen Nyingthik lineage which is heart essence drop teachings of Maha Sandhi (dzogpa chenpo) an unbroken lineage from Padma Sambhava till our present living masters.
 The temple is a religious landmark for the community, and hosts a number of religious events every year.
 Prayers and basic rituals are performed during auspicious days of the Bhutanese calendar.